rm511130/Tanzu-Workshop-TKGI/README.md

           periodSeconds: 20
 ```

-- If you'd like  to see the complete definition being used by Kubernetes to deploy and maintain `fact` running, you can execute the following commands:
+- If you'd like to see the current definition being used by Kubernetes to deploy and maintain `fact` running, you can execute the following commands:

 ```
 cd ~